CI-TRACS/Data_Wrangling_with_Computational_Notebooks/README.md

 ## Summary

-**Synopsis:** Introduction to Python and Pandas for cleaning and wrangling data climate datasets using Jupyter notebooks on the Mana HPC for exploratory research and reproducible analysis.
+**Synopsis:** Introduction to Python and Pandas for cleaning and wrangling climate datasets using Jupyter notebooks for exploratory research and reproducible analysis.

 **Learning Outcomes:**

-- Demonstrate the ability to take exemplar climate change data and build Jupyter notebooks on Mana to conduct cleaning and wrangling of the data.
+- Understand how to use notebooks to clean and wrangle climatological data
+- Understand how to combined code and documentation to allow for reproducible analyses

 **CI Tools:**

 - Python
-- R
 - Jupyter
 - Pandas